codeigniterpower/codeigniter-currency/README.md

 #### API LAYER

-This project retrieve the currencies from https://apilayer.com/marketplace/exchangerates_data-api using ApiLayer service, that provides a free play with 256 request per month that is enought for any little service, for that the project also provide a web management inerface with option to store into database.
+This project retrieve the currencies from https://api.yadio.io/exrates using ApiLayer service, that the project also provide a web management interface with option to store into database.
 You must to have a free of charge api key and configure it.

 The idea and objective is to provide a multi API layer in a way that acts as a